 Dave is a fourth generation Montanan; born and raised in the beautiful Deer Lodge Valley, married to his wonderful wife Julie for over 42 years.
 Dave enjoys hunting and fishing with his two sons and trying to keep up with his five grandkids.

 Kim Kelly manages NAISMA’s memberships and organization partnerships.
 Kim is a writer, publisher and designer.
 She has more than a decade of experience in nonprofit communications and earned ASAE’s Certified Association Executive credential (CAE).

-When she’s not working on NAISMA projects, Kim can be found tending to her native Midwest garden, teaching her sons about seed collection, and hanging out with her husband and two sons in the suburbs of Chicago.
+When she’s not working on NAISMA projects, Kim can be found tending to her native Midwest garden, teaching her sons about seed collection, and hanging out with family in the suburbs of Chicago.

 Vanesa works on a little bit of everything at NAISMA!
 From record keeping, program communications, product shipping, and bookkeeping, Vanesa keeps us all together on one ship.

 Vanesa was born in Palm Springs, California and raised in Milwaukee, Wisconsin.
 Vanesa is a student at Alverno College, studying Business Management.
 She is interested in pursuing a MBA and enjoys reading in her free time.

 Tina Casagrand is excited to bring more than a decade of experience in environmental journalism and conservation leadership to the important work of invasive species management.
 When not editing the communications of NAISMA and PlayCleanGo, she publishes The New Territory magazine and works as contract coordinator of the Missouri Invasive Plant Task Force.